 Have you ever sent an email and immediately wanted to take it back?
 Who hasn’t!
 We can churn out emails at such lightening speed, it’s easy to write something that accidentally offends someone or is easily misunderstood.
 Emailing feels almost like a conversation, but we lack the emotional signs and social cues of face-to-face or phone interactions.
 If there’s any challenging content to convey—and if you’re sending it out to more than one person—it’s easy for problems to arise.
-Also, when we senselessly send too many messages to too many people, it clogs up everyone’s inboxes.
-Some companies are taking steps to encourage more conscious emailing, and asking people to try a routine like this for important email messages.

-2. Stop, and enjoy a long deep breath.
+- Then stop, and enjoy a long deep breath.
 Put your hands in front of you and wiggle your fingers to give them a little break.
 Now, lace your fingers together and place them behind your head.
 Lean back and give your neck a little rest.
 Now you’re in a good position for the next step.

-3. Think of the person, or people, who are going to receive the message.
+- Think of the person, or people, who are going to receive the message.
 How are they reacting?
 How do you want them to react?
 Do they get what you’re saying?
 Should you simplify it some?
 Could they misunderstand you and become angry or offended, or think you’re being more positive than you intend when you’re trying to say no or offer honest feedback?

 - Look the email over again and make some changes if necessary.
 Notice any spelling or grammar errors you may have missed the first time.

 - Don’t send your email right away.
 If it’s not time-sensitive, leave it as a draft, compose some other messages or do something else, and then come back to it.

 - Take one last look, and press send.